kimmknight/remoteapptool/README.md

 [Visit the website](http://www.kimknight.net/remoteapptool)

-This project has was made open-source on 29/9/2019.
+The project was made open-source on 29/9/2019.

 I started this project in 2011 as an inexperienced developer playing with VB.NET.
 Over the years I have changed and improved the functionality, but the code remains awful.